AshutoshKumar727/About_Me/README.md

 ### 🧑‍💻 About Me

-I’m a data-driven professional currently working as a **Process Associate at SunTec Web Services**, where I focus on optimizing processes, automating reports, and delivering insights through dashboards.
+I am a dedicated and skilled professional currently working as a Process Associate at SunTec Web Services Pvt.
+Ltd., where I focus on optimizing workflows and driving efficiency through data-driven insights.

 ### 🛠 Tools & Technologies